Recommended Starting Policies

 Routine, but worth a paper trail.
 These never interrupt anyone — they quietly build the evidence you'll use to decide what to lock down next.

-**Plus a family-wide safety net.** The pack also adds one **Audit** rule with **Match = any** to each high-risk family, so *everything* in that family is logged — even commands the specific rules above don't name:
+**Plus a family-wide safety net.** The pack also adds one **Audit** rule with **Match = any** to each high-risk family, so every command that lands in that family is logged — even ones the specific rules above don't name. **Why Audit, not block:** a match-any rule would catch routine work too, so it logs for visibility while you learn the baseline, then you tighten from the data.

 | Family-wide Audit rule (**Match = any**) |